Why Is It So Hard to Change (And What You Can Do About It)

 Every time you attempt a change and it does not hold, you are gathering information.
 You are learning something about your environment, your identity, your timing, your approach.
 The attempt was not wasted — it was research.

+You do not have to change everything at once.
 You just have to begin.
 Somewhere small.
 And then begin again tomorrow.

 Start here — it is free